 The house and gardens are open to the public and well worth a visit.
 The gardens have wonderful views over the lake and fells and 250 acres of woodland.
 The house holds Ruskin’s collected writings and has regular exhibitions, concerts, courses and special events.

-You can take a cruise on the Steam Yacht Gondola, an elegant Victorian steam-powered yacht owned by the National Trust that sails between March and November, stopping off at various points including Brantwood.
-The Coniston Launch Sunshine Cruises, run on solar power, stop at jetties around the lake and has special ‘Swallows and Amazons’ and ‘Campbells on Coniston’ tours.
+You can take a cruise on the Heritage Steam Yacht Gondola, an elegant Victorian, steam-powered yacht owned by the National Trust that sails between March and November, stopping off at various points including Brantwood.
+The Coniston Launch offers regular cruises as well as special ‘Swallows and Amazons’ and ‘Campbells on Coniston’ tours.

 The more energetic can hire their own boats from Coniston Pier, choosing between rowing boats, sailing dinghies, canoes and kayaks.
-Coniston Sailing Club is on the west side of the lake and organizes races throughout the year, which you can either watch or take part in.
-It offers both yearly membership and day membership from as little as £1.50.
+Coniston Sailing Club is on the west side of the lake and organises races throughout the year, which you can either watch or take part in.
+It offers various types of membership, including a day membership.

-Coniston also offers plenty of opportunity to relax, with many cafes, tearooms and pubs, both in the village itself and nearby.
+Coniston also offers plenty of opportunity to relax with its many cafés, tearooms and pubs, both in the village itself and nearby.

 On the shore of the lake, the Bluebird Café is popular, partly because of its perfect location, but also because of its mouthwatering cakes and summer salads.
 It also has a bar and much memorabilia of the many speed record breakers that have been on Coniston Water.